tldr-pages/tldr/pages/linux/mogrify.md

 `mogrify -format type {{input-file}}`

-- Surround image with border:
+- Surround the image with a border:

 `mogrify -border geometry {{input-file}}`